jonsito/AgilityContest/README.md

 (*) Some of these features are still under development :-(

-Copyright 2013-2015 by Juan Antonio Martinez ( juansgaviota at gmail dot com )
+Agility Contest is Copyright 2013-2015 by Juan Antonio Martinez ( juansgaviota at gmail dot com )

+AgilityContest Logo is based on an original work from Britta Schweikl at http://www.hundestempel.de/ and included in this program with her permission

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by